Kenya–Uganda–Rwanda Petroleum Products Pipeline

-The Kenya–Uganda–Rwanda Petroleum Products Pipeline is a pipeline that carries refined petroleum products from the Kenyan port city of Mombasa to the country's capital of Nairobi and continues to the town of Eldoret in the Eastern Rift Valley.
+The Kenya–Uganda–Rwanda Petroleum Products Pipeline is a pipeline that carries refined petroleum products from the Kenyan port city of Mombasa to the country's capital of Nairobi and continues to the city of Eldoret in the Eastern Rift Valley.
 There are plans to extend the pipeline to Uganda's capital, Kampala, continuing on to Rwanda's capital, Kigali.

 Location

 The pipeline originates in the Indian Ocean port of Mombasa and travels to Nairobi, continuing to Eldoret.
 That part of the pipeline is in existence as of May 2014.

 It has been proposed that the pipeline be extended to Kigali, Rwanda, through Kampala, Uganda.
 The route of the pipeline, as proposed, stretches over a distance of approximately 1800 km.

 Background

 The pipeline extension will connect Eldoret in Kenya to Kampala in Uganda, passing through Malaba.
 The pipeline will extend to Kigali in Rwanda and possibly to Bujumbura, Burundi in the future.
 Each country will be responsible for developing the infrastructure within its borders; however, a joint "transaction advisor" will be selected to maintain quality control.